Mery Vieira Mery Vieira

 How was your week?

-As for me—it was a bit tough.
+As for me, it was a bit tough.
 But we got through it.
 Parenting isn’t easy for me.
 It’s the most rewarding and most challenging endeavor I’ve ever taken on.
 I chose my child, and I’m grateful that I did.
-But to say it’s been easy would be an understatement.
+But to say it’s been hard would be an understatement.

 This week, in my parenting journey, I found myself face-to-face with the word entitlement: the belief that one is inherently deserving of privileges or special treatment.